-"I think it’s fine," my friend Charlotte* messaged me.
+"I think it’s fine," my friend Charlotte* messaged me on WhatsApp.
 "Let me know how it goes."

-Reassured that my message (to a guy I’d met on Hinge, had been on a couple of dates with, and with whom I’d decided I didn’t see things progressing) wasn’t dismissive, inconsiderate, or over the top, I copied and pasted my draft.
-Then – with Charlotte’s encouragement helping to dispel the butterflies in my stomach – pressed send.
+Reassured that my message (to a guy I’d met on Hinge, had been on a couple of dates with and with whom I’d decided I didn’t see things progressing) wasn’t dismissive, inconsiderate or over the top, I copied and pasted my draft and – with Charlotte’s encouragement helping to dispel the butterflies in my stomach – pressed send.

 Twenty-four-year-old Darshita checks her approach to social situations with her friends, too.
 "A close friend of mine borrowed some money from me and I’m trying to figure out a way to ask her to pay me back," she tells me.
 "I’m trying to be assertive without being aggressive."
 So Darshita had another friend read the message she wanted to send.
 "To make sure I’m saying the right things and I don’t come off as too pushy but I still get what I need."

 Why do we need our friends or partners to tell us we're not being shitty human beings?

 This habit of asking others if you’re wording a personal message in the best way – or approaching a social situation compassionately – can be described as 'sense-checking'.
 Hailing from the workplace, sense-checking will likely be a regular part of your office jargon if you work in a corporate environment.

 "Sense-checking is the process of reviewing or verifying something to ensure [it’s] reasonable, accurate and logical or simply 'makes sense'," says Sophie Bryan, a certified practitioner with the American Board of Neuro-Linguistic Programming and a career and life coach with over 20 years of HR experience.

 Bryan explains that sense-checking in the workplace usually consists of "double-checking information or data, evaluating assumptions or reviewing a proposed course of action".